Is the Slate from Chase any good? Review the advantages and disadvantages in 2013 before you apply.

 As a Slate cardmember, this benefit is completely free for you.
 According to Chase, customers who setup and stick to their “Split It” or “Finish It” Blueprint plan tend to pay off their balance 2x faster when compared to their other cardholders.
 So use this tool to help reach your goal of becoming debt free, faster.

 - Reasonable Interest Rates– As I’m sure you know, reward credit cards usually have high interest rates (because they have to subsidize the cost of the rewards, right?).
 Well since the Chase Slate credit card is designed for those with a balance, they skipped the rewards program and instead focus on giving better APRs.
-As I write this review there were 3 tiers of interest rates depending on your credit: 11.99%, 16.99%, or 21.99%.
-Of course I’m not claiming that last tier is “low” but if you have good credit and get the 11.99% tier, that is probably lower than what you would be paying on the vast majority of reward cards.
+As I write this review the interest rate is 12.99% to 22.99% (Variable) depending on your credit.
+Of course I’m not claiming the high end is “low” but if you have good credit and get the 12.99% tier, that is probably lower than what you would be paying on many reward cards.

 - Reasonable Balance Transfer Fee – Back before the Great Recession it was possible to find balance transfer credit cards with no balance transfer fee.
 Unfortunately those disappeared then and have never returned since.
 It’s also unlikely we will see them again, because the credit card reform (CARD Act) has cut into the industry’s profits and in turn, fees are more common in banking these days.
 This card normally charges a balance transfer fee of 3% which is a lot better than the 5% you find on a lot of other cards.

 - Zero Percent Offers – Of course when you’re trying to pay down that balance, having a 0% APR can help tremendously.
 The Chase Slate balance transfer offers are among the best on the market (scroll down to see the current offer).